 Are you in a part of the world where they spell it aluminum foil or aluminium foil?
-Chances are, though, that both get pronounced “tin foil.”
+Chances are, though, that both might also get pronounced “tin foil” at times.

 Tin foil was actually different, as it was made actually out of tin.
 Pound-for-pound, aluminum covers almost three times more area than tin, so it is easy cost-wise to see why it became popular among producers as a replacement for tin.

 Aluminum foil was first produced around 1910 in Switzerland, and used to line tea boxes and to wrap chocolate bars in.
 It took several decades for it to replace tin foil entirely in household and other commercial uses — during WWII, when people saved tin foil for the war drives, they were still actually saving tin, not aluminum, foil.

 Aluminum foil has somewhat fallen out of fashion in home kitchens these days, having been supplanted by plastic wrap.
 Though much of this trend is no doubt owing to plastic wrap being microwave-friendly, part of it has also been environmental concerns about the production of tin foil.
 But while used plastic wrap remains garbage, pure and simple, aluminum foil is now being included in more and more recycling schemes.
 And though it takes 15 kWh of electrical energy to produce a kilo of aluminum the first time, it only takes 5% of that amount of energy to recycle the metal back to “as new” condition.
 This gives aluminum foil producers a real economic interest in getting recycled aluminum foil back, because it helps them keep their costs down.

 North Americans complain that the tin foil available at most places in France is too thin and consequently rips too easily.